mauriciogracia/GoD_backend/README.md

 There are two main folders
    - src - contains the source code of the aplication
    - UniTesting - contains the tests that were creted to test the functionality

+This backend supports configurable gameEngine rules they are in the folder `gameEngine` and two files exist there:
+ - PaperRockScissors.json
+ - SheldonRules.json

+The default one is SheldonRules.json, if you modify any of the rules in the file you need to restart this backend

 # Deploy Process